macrozone/seminar_np/app/client/app.coffee.md

 ![Number of bits VS competitiveness\label{competitivenessChart}](competitivenessChart.png)

-# Randomized online-algorithms
+# Randomized online algorithms

-Obviously in real online-problems, we do not have an omniscient oracle.
+Obviously in real online problems, we do not have an omniscient oracle.
 But we can use the idea of the oracle and just guess the advice bits *randomly*.

 We can then estimate the competitiveness of this *randomized online-algorithm*.